A Dictionary of Single-Letter Variable Names

 _ (Underscore)

-Not a variable name, but a blank pattern.
+1. (As value) A blank pattern.
 A pattern that matches anything but binds no variable to the matched data.

 Thanks